itpastorn/programmering-1-med-js/javascript-quirks.markdown

  * **Programming 1 and 2:** Use some libraries to help students overcome browser inconsistencies and facilitate faster "set up and tear down".
-Another use is to provide some help with really complicated stuff like powerful animations for SVG and Canvas and collission detection.
+Another use is to provide some help with really complicated stuff like powerful animations for SVG and Canvas and collision detection.
 But mostly the course should be "pure" JS.
  * **Webbutveckling 1:** The focus for this course is HTML and CSS.
 Using JQuery or a similar library is actually encouraged, but not in a way that violates best practice.
  * **Webbutveckling 2:** While this is not a pure course in programming and the use of libraries is taken for granted